Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Case study: Effectiveness of right heart catheterization (RHC) in the initial care of critically ill patients

 \subsection{Background, all samples and matched samples}

-We apply our developed method and illustrate various aspects of it using an observational study investigating the effectiveness of right heart catheterization (RHC) in the initial care of critically ill patients.
+We illustrate various aspects of our proposed framework by applying it to an observational study investigating the effectiveness of right heart catheterization (RHC) in the initial care of critically ill patients.
 Since its introduction into the intensive care units (ICUs) almost $50$ years ago, RHC was perceived by clinicians as largely beneficial because direct measurements of heart function by RHC help guide therapies, which was believed to lead eventually to more favorable patient outcomes (\citealp{connors1983evaluation,connors1996effectiveness}).
-In fact, the belief in RHC's effectiveness was so strong that many physicians refused to enroll their patients into randomized controlled trials (RCTs) for ethical considerations (\citealp{guyatt1991randomized}).
+In fact, the belief in RHC's effectiveness was so strong that many physicians refused to enroll their patients into randomized controlled trials for ethical considerations (\citealp{guyatt1991randomized}).
 In the absence of RCTs, \citet{connors1996effectiveness} examined the effectiveness of RHC in a matching-based prospective cohort study using observational data.
 We followed \citet{rosenbaum2012optimal} and considered patients under the age of $65$ from the work of \citet{connors1996effectiveness}; among these patients there are $1194$ patients who received RHC and $1804$ who did not.
 We followed \citet{connors1996effectiveness} and considered observed covariates related to patients demographics, laboratory measurements and vital signs because these factors clearly affect both physicians' decision to use or withhold RHC and patients' outcomes.
-The primary outcome of interest is patients' 30-day mortality.
+The outcome of interest is patients' 30-day mortality.